johanaarstein/dotlottie-player/README.md

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

 This started as a fork of [@dotlottie/player-component](https://github.com/dotlottie/player-component), mainly made to address issues with render settings and aspect ratio.
-Since then we've added some functionalities here and tweaked some configurations there, and now this is the most versatile Lottie Player Web Component out there, in our humble opinion.
-And we still managed to trim off some significant weight.
+Since then we've added some functionalities here and tweaked some configurations there, and now this is the most versatile Lottie Player Web Component out there!

-The component is built with Lit and compiled with Rust, it's compatible with server side rendering and like any good web component it's framework agnostic.
+The component is built with Lit and compiled with Rust.
+It's compatible with server side rendering, and like any good web component it's framework agnostic.

 ## Demo